theerfan/Q/QML_Challenges.md

 ### Power Ups

-You can tackle the QML Challenges at any time during QHack, but there are some *Power Ups* that are available to be won for those who start early.
+You can tackle the QML Challenges at any time during QHack, but there are some *Power Ups* available to be won by those who start early.

 **The top 80 teams on the Leaderboard at 6PM EST on Friday Feb 19 will receive $250 in credits**.